Image of God: Specific nature of image

-Progressive Resemblance
+Progressive resemblance

-Early Christians recognized that the image of God was corrupted by sin.
+Early Christians recognized that the image of God was perverted by sin.
 The Genesis 9 text, however, confirms that the image of God is not destroyed by sin, for the image remains in humanity after the fall and flood.
 Without compromising a commitment to the dignity of humanity as made in the image of God, the biblical texts point to the idea that the image of God can be developed and matured.

 In Genesis 5, the image of God in humanity is correlated with the image of Adam in his son Seth.
 Commentators have reflected that the son better reflects the father as he matures and that while there may be physical comparisons there is also a resemblance in character traits.
-"The biblical text, by offering us this explanation, gives us the key that while we are all in the image of God, we likewise have the capacity to become more and more in the image of God; that is, we were created with the potential to mirror divine attributes."
+"The biblical text, by offering us this explanation, gives us the key that while humans are all in the image of God, they likewise have the capacity to become more and more in the image of God; that is, created with the potential to mirror divine attributes."
 This lines up with several of the New Testament texts which refer to "being renewed in knowledge" and "being conformed to the image".
 The idea is that through spiritual growth and understanding one can mature spiritually and become more like God and represent him better to others.

 Humans differ from all other creatures because of the self-reflective, rational nature of human thought processes – their capacity for abstract, symbolic as well as concrete deliberation and decision-making.
 This capacity gives the human the possibility for self-actualization and participation in a sacred reality (cf. Acts 17:28).
 However, the creator granted the first true humans the free will necessary to reject a relationship with the creator that manifested itself in estrangement from God, as the narrative of the fall (Adam and Eve) exemplifies, thereby rejecting or repressing their spiritual and moral likeness to God.
 The ability and desire to love one's self and others, and therefore God, can become neglected and even opposed.
 The desire to repair the imago dei in one's life can be seen as a quest for wholeness, or one's "essential" self, as described and exemplified in Christ's life and teachings.
 According to Christian doctrine, Jesus acted to repair the relationship with the Creator and freely offers the resulting reconciliation as a gift.

-Christ as Image
+Christ as image

 A uniquely Christian perspective on the image of God is that Jesus Christ is the fullest and most complete example of a human in God's image.
-Hebrews 1 refers to him as "the very image of his substance" and Colossians reveals Jesus as "the image of the invisible God".
+Hebrews 1:3 refers to him as "the very image of his substance" and Colossians 1:15 reveals Jesus as "the image of the invisible God".
 This is relevant to Christology which is beyond the scope of this article.
 Christians however would look to the teachings and example of Jesus to guide their spiritual maturity and conformity to the image of God.